 i often wonder if we’re all mostly mediocre or average in most things (including cognition2), with only very tiny differences in skills or appearance.

-last year, shekhar introduced me to a web-series, ‘average ambili’, which was about a girl who was average in every way. some time after that, i came across a letter from a soldier3 to his alma mater, in which he suggested that it was “okay to be mediocre” ; i do not know how true the letter was, but i did like the twelfth point written in it.
+in 2021, shekhar introduced me to a web-series, ‘average ambili’, which was about a girl who was average in every way. some time after that, i came across a letter from a soldier3 to his alma mater, in which he suggested to students that it was “okay to be mediocre”.

 it would be nice to remove the vocabulary of “being the best” from our lives, and focus instead on just “doing your best”.4